 Now let’s take the examples of intermittent hemodialysis (iHD) and CVVH.
 What are the pros and cons?

 iHD is less expensive and permits rapid removal of solute, but often times creates hemodynamic lability, cerebral edema, and disequilibrium.
-In comparison, CVVH (a form of UF) is more physiologic, allows the continuous removal of toxins, tends to be user friendly, provides gentle ultrafiltration, and may have an immunomodulation role in removing inflammatory markers; however, it requires patient immobilization, prolonged anticoagulation, and is associated with increased costs.
+In comparison, CVVH (a form of UF) is more physiologic, allows the continuous removal of toxins, tends to be user friendly, provides gentle ultrafiltration, and may have a role in immunomodulation by removing inflammatory markers; however, it often requires patient immobilization, prolonged anticoagulation, and is associated with increased costs.

 Hopefully you found this useful as a quick primer to renal replacement therapy!
 Drop me questions below! 🙂